MaximilianMcC/crossy-road-ce/README.md

 | Tree  | `0x5` | ✅        |
 | Water | `0x6` | ❌        |
 | Road  | `0x7` | ❌        |
+Tile map index starts at 0 and is automatically carried on to the next column